After admission information for exchange students

 The International Office cannot check your health insurance documents, we only accept a confirmation issued by a German health insurance provider "Krankenkasse".
 You should check your options below then contact any "Krankenkasse" and ask for a confirmation for enrolment at the University of Duisburg-Essen.
 You may be asked for our code: H0000277.

-The contact details of the Krankenkasse nearest to each Campus can be found here, but this shouldn’t be considered as a recommendation and you are free to choose any other Krankenkasse.
+A summary of health insurance and contact details for some statutory health insurance companies can be found here, but this shouldn’t be considered as a recommendation and you are free to choose any other Krankenkasse.

-You should arrange your health insurance confirmation by 29.02.2024 in order to complete enrolment before the start of the summer semester
+You should arrange your health insurance confirmation "M10" by 14.02.2025 in order to complete enrolment before the start of the winter semester.

 European Health Insurance Card (EHIC)